Open-STEM/IntroToRoboticsV2/course/line_following/on_off_control.rst

     the robot one direction or another based on the reflectance sensor.
 To do this, you'll use the :code:`drivetrain.set_speed` function using different speeds for the left and right wheels.
 Remember, using a higher speed on the left wheel will make the robot turn right, and vice versa.
+You can use your ``is_over_line()`` function to check if the sensor sees a line.

     You will need to experiment with different speed values for each wheel; too high and your robot will drive off the line before it gets a chance to